LIMA BEANS WITH HAM OVER RICE – (BUTTER BEANS)

 • If using a ham hock, remove it from pot and take the ham from the bone and add back to the beans.
 Serve over rice.
 These beans can be cooked in the crock pot as well.
 Cook on high for 4 hours or low about seven hours until tender.

-Keyword Lima Beans and Ham
+Keyword Butter Beans, Lima Beans and Ham

-Tried this recipe?Let us know how it was!
+Love this recipe?Let us know by commenting below!

 © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder.